 - 4 green cardamom pods

 - 1 inch cinnamon

 - 5-8 black peppercorns

-- Place the garlic, ginger and guajillo chili in a blender with about 1/4 cup of water and process into a smooth paste.
+- Place the garlic, ginger and chili pepper in a blender with about ¼ cup of water and process into a smooth paste.
 Add more water if necessary.

 - Heat the oil in a nonstick or cast-iron saucepan.
 Add the tempeh cubes and brown over medium-high heat, about 2 minutes each side.
 Remove and set aside.

 - In the same pan, add the cardamom, cinnamon, bay leaf and whole peppercorns and stir-fry about a minute or until the bay leaf darkens a couple of shades.
 Add the onions and saute for about 8-10 minutes over medium heat until they caramelize into a brown color.
 You can help them along by adding a teaspoon of sugar.

 - Add the ginger-garlic-guajillo mixture to the saucepan.
 The add the powdered coriander and cumin.
 Stir well and fry until the raw smell dissipates, about five minutes.